SKRC

 3.1.1.
 Competitors are responsible for sending in correct and complete entries with the correct fee to arrive prior to the closing dates, which will be shown in the SR’s.

 3.1.2.
-Entries will only be acknowledged by request and if a SAE is enclosed with the entry for that purpose.
+Entries will be acknowledged by email and if a SAE is enclosed with the entry for that purpose.

 3.1.3.
-The entry fee will be £100 for all three rounds if paid in advance by a club member.
-Otherwise the entry fee is £40 per round for club members.
+The pre-paid discounted entry fee will be £135 for all three rounds if paid in advance by a club member (except TKM Clubman which is £65 per round which includes Saturday pm practice).
+Otherwise the entry fee is £50 per round for club members. (all plus any credit or debit card surcharge of 2%)

 4. CHAMPIONSHIP AND ROUND PENALTIES.